MorganEJLA/theSugarStack/README.md

 # theSugarStack

 ## Overview
-**theSugarStack** is an interactive web application that explores global desserts while integrating key web development concepts.
-This project showcases the use of React for dynamic content rendering, state management, and modular component-based architecture, making it a great learning tool for frontend development.
+**theSugarStack** is an introduction to a larger project.
+It showcases the use of React for dynamic content rendering, state management, and modular component-based architecture to serve as a jumping off point to other larger projects related to Desserts.
+The theme of desserts around the world is what has driven my coding journey.
+Inspired by TasteAtlas, it has turned into something that combines real world conversations about culture, food and the commonalities in desserts across the globe.
+I use ChatGPT to create informative copy about desserts that I researched and learned about from people of various backgrounds, all over NYC.
+This page will explore more desserts while focusing on various concepts in react development, django and prompt engineering.
+The following is a preliminary React project based on React basics.

 ## Features
 - **Dynamic UI Components:** Uses reusable React components to structure the UI efficiently.